The average golf cart weight limit is between 900 to 1,100 pounds. Electric carts tend to be lighter, while gas-powered ones are heavier.

 How Does Battery Type Affect Golf Cart Weight?

-Lead-acid batteries add much weight, often 300-400 pounds.
-Lithium-ion batteries are much lighter.
-They could halve the cart’s weight.
+Lead-acid batteries add a lot of weight, often 300-400 pounds.
+Lithium-ion batteries are much lighter, and they could halve the cart’s weight.

 Can Golf Cart Weight Influence Performance?